ricky8k/Grapejuice-on-Arch/README.md

 *I cannot guarantee this guide will work for everyone (especially with my limited Linux knowledge).
 If something doesn't work as intended, [you may find a fix here](https://github.com/ricky8k/Grapejuice-on-Arch#Troubleshooting).*

-**I recommend you read the guide completely first before proceeding.**
+**I recommend you read the guide in its entirety before proceeding.**

 ## Table of Contents
 **Sections labeled under SteamOS are not tested yet.** They are based off of relevant documentation I can find at the time of writing, so they *may* not work.